PassiveModding/Passive-BOT/readme.md

 PassiveBOT is a bot for Discord.
 Built on Discord.NET 1.0.1 (C#)
-It features 50+ commands from moderation to rainbow roles to memes, music, rss feeds and more
+It features 50+ commands from moderation to memes, music, rss feeds and more

 ## Links